openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/02_Introduction_and_Overview.md

 ### Open Source Benefits

 - **Global Accessibility**: Electronic platforms can be replicated worldwide, including in resource-limited regions
-- **Knowledge Sharing**: Open documentation promotes global access to high technology
+- **Knowledge Sharing**: Open documentation promotes global access to high-end technology
 - **Community Development**: Active community ensures continuous improvement and support
 - **Local Repairs**: Using 3D printing and digital fabrication, broken parts can be repaired on site